Klaus Larres

 Foreign Policy and International Relations at Library of Congress, he is a member of the Royal Historical Society, International Institute for Strategic Studies and American Academy of Political and Social Science.
+He also formerly served as a senior policy advisor at the German Embassy in Beijing.

+Before moving to the United States, Larres spent almost 18 years in the United Kingdom.